 1. Dual window mode | See two notebooks at once

 There is a dual window mode: while users are in main page view, users can use finger to swipe on the handle (rotate to landscape mode to see this handle more obviously) on the left side all the way to the right to switch to browser mode (dual window), in this mode user can browse web and capture specific area with Scissors tool and send it back to the current working notebook.
 It’s convenient for those who need to access reference information on the internet while taking notes.
 Users can open 2 notebooks side by side thanks to the integrated browser.
-While working on A notebook, return to library, swipe on an notebook, choose “Dual” icon will open that notebook in the integrated browser.
+While working on A notebook, return to the library, swipe on a notebook, choose “Dual” icon will open that notebook in the integrated browser.
 This is a handy way to browse 2 notebooks side by side conveniently.
 However, as I show you in the video, it is not working very stable and the notes cannot be positioned correctly.

-With the recent update of Notability 8.0 a dual screen mode was implemented.
-It is a shame, that Notes Plus was not working on to improve their splitscreen mode.
-Now, Notability got the pole position as the only note taking app offering a proper dual screen mode!
+With the recent update of Notability 8.0, a dual screen mode was implemented.
+It is a shame, that Notes Plus was not working on to improve their split-screen mode.
+Now, Notability got the pole position as the only note-taking app offering a proper dual screen mode!

 2. Open notebooks on any desktop (PC and Mac)

-Users can open the notebook on a web browser on computer when auto backup is ON (or save “Notebooks” from Notes Plus Documents in iTunes File Sharing through USB cable).
+Users can open the notebook on a web browser on the computer when the auto backup is ON (or save “Notebooks” from Notes Plus Documents in iTunes File Sharing through USB cable).
 For example, if Dropbox auto backup is turned on (under Library > Auto Backup > start “Dropbox”).
 Then, open Dropbox’s Notes Plus folder on the computer at /Dropbox/NotesPlus/AutoBackup/Notebooks/Notebook Name, then open “index.html” with a web browser like Safari/Chrome, then users can view notebook content on the browser.